 Flex-fuel vehicles are designed to run on fuels from regular unleaded, super unleaded (10 percent ethanol) or any blend of ethanol up to 85 percent – hence the name “flexible fuel.”
 Higher blends of ethanol, such as E-85, have higher octane.

 E-85, which is made from 85 percent ethanol and 15 percent gasoline, has been in the marketplace for over two decades.
 Since the introduction of the Renewable Fuel Standard (RFS), the number of E-85 stations has increased steadily.
-There are over 3,300 retail stations offering E-85 today in the U.S. and more than 1,500 new stations are scheduled to open in 2016.
+Iowa has more than 250 E85 stations with roughly half of those offering additional higher blends of ethanol.

 E-15 is a newer blend of higher-octane fuel made from 15 percent ethanol and 85 percent gasoline.
 The Department of Energy conducted 6 million miles of testing on E-15 – the equivalent of 12 round trips to the moon – and found no issues.